 Adult Soapbox Derby – This annual event in mid August at Mt Tabor is a Portland classic to watch.
 You never knew what you were missing until you see adults hurtling themselves down the hills of Mt Tabor on their themed “float” like contraptions.
 Good old fashioned fun.

-Hood to Coast Relay – Hood to Coast is literally a relay race from Mt Hood through Portland all the way to the Oregon coast.
+Hood to Coast Relay – Hood to Coast is literally a relay race from Mount Hood through Portland all the way to the Oregon coast.
 HTC is so popular now that it’s become more of a destination race.
 And you know it’s Hood to Coast weekend when you see a constant stream of cargo vans around Portland, carrying the relay crews.

-Pickathon – While Pickathon started a bit smaller as an “indie roots festival” in Happy Valley, Oregon (just outside of Portland), each year it gets more and more popular and seems to snag bigger acts.
+Pickathon – While Pickathon started a bit smaller as an “indie roots festival” in Happy Valley, Oregon (just outside of Portland Oregon), each year it gets more and more popular and seems to snag bigger acts.
 It’s usually the first weekend in August, and almost always the hottest weekend of the year!
 It’s one of Portland’s favorite music festivals.

 Portland in September